dratner/gogpt/README.md

 # gogpt

-This is a simply module for accessing ChatGPT from golang.
+This is a simple module for accessing ChatGPT from golang.

 ## Using

 These are mostly skeleton types implementing the ChatGPT API.
 To use:

 ```
-gpt := NewGoGPTQuery(OPENAI_KEY)
+generated, err := NewGoGPTQuery(OPENAI_KEY).AddMessage(gogpt.ROLE_SYSTEM, "You are a detective.").AddMessage(gogpt.ROLE_USER, "Solve the Great Train Mystery").Generate()
-generated, err := gpt.AddMessage(gogpt.ROLE_SYSTEM, "You are a detective.").AddMessage(gogpt.ROLE_USER, "Solve the Great Train Mystery").Generate()
+fmt.Printf("Result: %s\n",generated.Choices[0].Message.Content)
 ```

 ## Testing